 Your password should not be shared with anyone.
 For enhanced security for your data, Information Systems recommends that you enable Google 2-Step Verification for your WFU Google Mail account to prevent hackers from being able to use your email account even if they have your password.
 You can enable this by visiting the web page http://go.wfu.edu/google2step

 Technology Support Resources

-Wake Forest provides extensive tech support services for you and your laptop.
+Wake Forest provides extensive tech support services for you and your computer.
 Current computing information and important technology tips are online at help.wfu.edu, the University’s online technology hub.
-The Information Systems Service Desk, located at The Bridge in the Z. Smith Reynolds Library, offers walk-in assistance from full-time professional consultants and student assistants.
-Phone assistance is available by calling 336.758.4357.
-Additionally, requests for assistance may be submitted by logging into ResolveIT at help.wfu.edu.
+The Information Systems Service Desk, located in the Z. Smith Reynolds Library, offers walk-in assistance from full-time professional consultants and student assistants.
+Phone assistance is available by calling (336) 758-4357.
+Additionally, requests for assistance may be submitted by logging into ResolveIT at help.wfu.edu

 All new students must complete the Technology@WFU program.
-This will help familiarize you with computing at Wake Forest, and covers topics ranging from using the campus network to using personal technology on campus.
-It will also introduce you to Sakai, the course-management system.
-You are strongly encouraged to complete the program before July 1 in order to facilitate Round I of course registration, which begins on July 8.
-Get started by following the instructions here.
+This will help familiarize you with computing at Wake Forest and covers topics ranging from using the campus network to using personal technology on campus.
+It will also introduce you to Sakai, the learning management system.
+You must complete the program before July 1 in order to facilitate Round I of course registration.

 You will need your DeacNetID and password, a current version of Internet Explorer (Windows) or Firefox (Windows or Mac).
 The quiz is expected to take between 15 and 20 minutes to complete, but times will vary by individual.

 - Log in using your DeacNetID (Sakai calls it “user id:”) and password